KQM-git/TCL/characters/electro/yae-miko.md

 ### **Enlightened Blessing**

 Every point of Elemental Mastery Yae Miko possesses will increase **Sesshou Sakura** DMG by 0.15%.

+**Notes:**
+* Elemental Mastery from other characters such as Kazuha C2, Sucrose A4, or Diona C6 increases the DMG of Sesshou Sakura.
 {% endtab %}
 {% endtabs %}